 - Predict cost

 VE is a key component of cost estimating and control.
-By using this technique, our estimating team can determine the “value” of a specific project based on the ratio of function to cost.
+By using VE, our estimating team can determine the “value” of a specific project based on the ratio of function to cost.
 To do this, we must assess the functionality of a building over its forecasted lifetime and then determine the cost of constructing it.
 Once this method has been employed and a value ratio determined, we can assess the project’s cost and make suggestions and adjustments as necessary.
 VE is a great tool that helps our estimating team give you the best recommendations for your individual needs.

 Building Information Modeling (BIM)

-BIM is a relatively new tool for contractors, but the Robertson & Olson team considers it an essential part of preconstruction estimating, cost control and schedule development.
 BIM uses an amazingly advanced software program to digitally generate a model of every physical and functional aspect of a project.
 Professional contractors can then use this representation to manage the project from start to finish—all before any actual construction begins.

 BIM reduces a project’s cost, optimizes project scheduling and eliminates uncertainties early on.
 Using BIM allows us to demonstrate spatial constraints when potential problems arise during a project.
 We can use the helpful information from BIM to create new solutions, all within the constraints of a project’s budget.